International Shipping Method

 Ocean Freight

-- Versatility: Different container options (lift vans, exclusive containers, shared containers) cater to various cargo sizes and types.
+- Flexible Options: Different container types (lift vans and exclusive vs. shared containers) are available to satisfy your cargo size and type

 Rail Transport

-- Geographical Limitations: Rail transport is constrained by existing rail networks and may not be available in all regions.
+- Geographical Limitations: Rail is limited to existing rail networks, and it cannot be accessed everywhere

 Road Transport

-- Regional Scope: Road transport is suitable for short to medium distances, making it a primary choice for domestic and regional shipping.
+- Regional Scope: Road transport is suitable for short and medium distances, so it is the preferred means of local transport and regional trade

-- Traffic and Congestion: Road transport can be affected by traffic congestion and regulatory restrictions, impacting delivery timelines.
+- Traffic and Congestion: Surface transportation may be affected by traffic congestion and regulations that could impact shipment times

 Other Key Shipping Types Based on Service Level